-(3) Moderate stage of the disease
+(3) Moderate Stage of the Disease

-This stage is characterised by the emergence of more behavioural/ personality changes in addition to progressive cognitive and functional decline.
+This stage is characterised by the emergence of more behavioural/personality changes in addition to progressive cognitive and functional decline.
 Most caregivers face significant burdens and need more help at this stage.
 However, some caregivers may not see that they need more help and accepting help from others also presents an issue.
-The local caregiver study3 revealed that Chinese caregivers relied more on family support and less on psychogeriatric services for fear of 'losing face'.
-Hence, caregivers may delay seeking help till a crisis or burnout occurs.
+The local caregiver study3 revealed that Chinese caregivers relied more on family support and less on psychogeriatric services for fear of "losing face".
+Hence, caregivers may delay seeking help until a crisis or burnout occurs.

 GPs are well placed to offer assistance.
-GPs need to be on the alert for caregiver distress, depression and burnout (Table 4).
-The ability of the caregiver to cope depends on his personal coping resources as well as the amount and quality of formal and informal support.3 Early referral to the appropriate caregiver resources is recommended and the GP can help the caregiver select the service appropriate for his needs.
+They need to be on the alert for caregiver distress, depression, and burnout (refer to Table 4).
+The ability of the caregiver to cope depends on his/her personal coping resources as well as the amount and quality of formal and informal support.3 Early referral to the appropriate caregiver resources is recommended and the GP can help the caregiver select the service appropriate for his/her needs.
 These resources can be specific to the PWD or primarily targeted at caregivers.
 Regular contact with the GP or attending specialist can help the caregiver tide over difficult periods.

-(4) Severe stage of the disease
+(4) Severe Stage of the Disease

-At this stage, patients are often debilitated and require round-the-clock care for their activities of daily living.
+At this stage, patients are often debilitated and require roundthe-clock care for their activities of daily living.
 Caregivers are faced with decision-making and preparation for various end-of-life issues and trust their physician to guide them in making difficult choices.
-These issues include do-not-resuscitate orders, tube feeding, rational use of medications and specialist palliative care.
+These issues include do-notresuscitate orders, tube feeding, rational use of medications, and specialist palliative care.